Facebook pixel

 Tickets/Seating

-Tickets are required for admission to the Athletic Field and Track Complex bleachers.
-Each graduate will receive four tickets during Grad Finale on Thursday, April 6, 2023 from 11 a.m.-7 p.m. in the Theatre in Brooks.
-If the graduating student does not attend Grad Finale, he/she is responsible for picking up the regalia and tickets at the Campus Green Eatery & Market during regular business hours beginning April 11, 2023.
+Tickets are required for admission to Gambal Athletic Center.
+Each graduate will receive four tickets during Grad Finale on Thursday, April 11, 2024 from 11 a.m.-7 p.m. in Evans Hall.
+If the graduating student does not attend Grad Finale, he/she is responsible for picking up the regalia and tickets in Student Central during regular business hours beginning April 15, 2024.

-Graduates may request extra guest tickets through Student Central, main floor of Ward Hall, during regular business hours beginning April 11, 2023.
-Student Central will notify the student if additional guest tickets are available after May 1, 2023.
+Graduates may request a maximum of two extra guest tickets through Student Central, main floor of Ward Hall, during regular business hours beginning April 15, 2024.
+Student Central will notify the student if additional guest tickets are available after May 1, 2024.

 Special Assistance